 The Denver Metro/North Front Range region includes Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, Larimer, Park, and Weld counties.
-This 13 county region comprises the largest population base in the state of Colorado with approximately 4,148,461 people living in the area, according to the 2010 U.S. Census.
+This 13 county region comprises the largest population base in the state of Colorado with approximately 4,016,921 people living in the area, according to the 2020 U.S. Census.
 This region includes Rocky Mountain National Park and several other wilderness areas.

 Since 2002, the region complied with all NAAQS, except for ozone.
 The area has been exceeding the EPA's current ozone standards since the early 2000s, and in 2007 was formally designated as a "nonattainment" area.
 This designation was re-affirmed in 2012 when the EPA designated the region as a "marginal" nonattainment area after a more stringent ozone standard was adopted in 2008.
 The Denver Metro / North Front Range region failed to attain the 2008 ozone standard and was moved up to the next level of classification, a "moderate" area in May of 2016.
-A moderate area ozone SIP was developed by the Regional Air Quality Control Council (RAQC) with support from APCD and was approved by the Colorado Air Quality Control Commission (CAQCC) in 2016.
-EPA has now bumped the area up to a "serious" designation for the 2008 standard and a new SIP has been submitted to EPA.
 The EPA released a more stringent eight-hour ozone standard on October 1, 2015.
 Colorado submitted area designation recommendations for the eight-hour 2015 ozone standard in 2016, based on the data from the 2013-2015 monitoring period.
-The EPA finalized area designations for the 2015 eight-hour ozone standard of 0.070 ppm (70 ppb) nationwide in April of 2018.
-The EPA designated the Denver Metro/Northern Front Range region as nonattainment with a marginal area classification.
+The EPA finalized area designations for the 2015 eight-hour ozone standard of 0.070 ppm (70 ppb) nationwide in April of 2018, designating the Denver Metro/Northern Front Range region as nonattainment with a "marginal" area classification.
+In January 2020, EPA designated the Denver Metro/Northern Front Range area as a "serious" nonattainment area under the 2008 ozone standard.
+Due to high ozone levels recorded during July and August 2020, the area may be reclassified as "severe" under the 2008 standard and "moderate" under the 2015 standard.

-In the past, the Denver-metropolitan area has violated health-based air quality standards for carbon monoxide and $PM{10}$ .
+In the past, the Denver-metropolitan area has violated health-based air quality standards for carbon monoxide and fine particles.
 In response, RAQC, CAQCC, and the APCD developed, adopted, and implemented air quality improvement plans to reduce each of these pollutants.